This article is part of our Business Startup Guide, a curated list of our articles that will get you up and running in no time!

 4. Expect investors to take an active role

-The friends and family that contribute to the business may want a say in how things are done.
-It’s something you should discuss before taking any money.
+The friends members and family that invest in your business may want a say in how things are done.
+It’s something you should discuss before raising money from people you’re close to.
 Investors, even if they are your parents, will want to protect their investment.
 Expect them to check in, ask questions about the business, and give you unsolicited advice.
 Don’t take it personally, Scarda says—it’s a business relationship, and you should treat it as such.